cetanu/dailylog/README.md

 1. Open your editor (via `$EDITOR` or default to `vim`)
 2. Save whatever you type into a file named like `2025-05-31.txt` inside your configured directory
 3. Append if the file already exists

+Note: on shells like `fish`, sometimes `$EDITOR` is not set to propagate to child processes.
+You can fix this with `set -Ux EDITOR myEditor`